 In connection with the Company's initial public offering, the Company adopted the Employee Stock Purchase Plan (the "ESPP").
-The Employee Stock Purchase Plan permits employees to purchase shares of common stock during six-month offering periods at a purchase price equal to the lesser of (1) 85% of the fair market value of a share of common stock on the first business day of such offering period and (2) 85% of the fair market value of a share of common stock on the last business day of such offering period.
+The Employee Stock Purchase Plan permits employees to purchase shares of common stock during six-month offering periods at a purchase price equal to the lesser of (1) 85% of the fair market value of a share of common stock on the first business day of such offering period and (2) 85% of the fair market value of a share of common stock on the first business day of such offering period and (2) 85% of the fair market value of a share of common stock on the last business day of such offering period.
 The initial number of shares of common stock that could be issued under the employee stock purchase plan was 1,750,000 shares.
 These available shares increase by an amount equal to the lesser of 1,750,000 shares, 1% of the number of shares of common stock outstanding on the immediately preceding December 31, or the number of shares determined by the Company's board of directors.

-There were 333,753 and 469,199 shares purchased by employees under the ESPP during the three and six months ended June 30, 2024 and 2023, respectively.
-As of June 30, 2024, total unrecognized compensation costs related to the purchase rights under the ESPP was immaterial.
+There were 333,753 and 469,199 shares purchased by employees under the ESPP during the nine months ended September 30, 2024 and 2023, respectively.
+As of September 30, 2024, total unrecognized compensation costs related to the purchase rights under the ESPP was immaterial.